An Unparalleled Love (Short Story) by Luis Aníbal Sánchez

 The two laborers paused their conversation and stood, holding their hats in hand with reverence.

-When the bells toll the Angelus hour, the spirit is called to serenity and purification, casting away worldly thoughts to pray the simple and symbolic prayer of the Annunciation—eternally longed for by all hearts.
+At the Angelus hour, the spirit seeks serenity and purification, setting aside worldly thoughts to recite the humble, symbolic prayer of the Annunciation—a moment eternally longed for by every heart.

 Martina’s house stood on the riverbank.
 To reach it, you had to make a long descent along a narrow, uneven path, streaked with stones, perched above a steep drop that seemed impassable from a distance.
 The hard, yellow earth at the top was barren and unwelcoming.
 From there, you could catch a glimpse of the green valley below, vibrant with life and lush, magnificent nature.